zubairashfaque/my-site/_posts/2020-01-23-Project-A-Network-Analysis-of-Game-of-Thrones.markdown

 ### 7. What does the Google PageRank algorithm tell us about Game of Thrones?

-We see a peculiar rise in the importance of Stannis Baratheon over the books.
-In the fifth book, he is significantly more important than other characters in the network, even though he is the third most important character according to degree centrality.
+We see a peculiar rise in the importance of `Stannis Baratheon` over the books.
+In the fifth book, he is significantly more important than other characters in the network, even though he is the third most important character according to `degree centrality`.

-PageRank was the initial way Google ranked web pages.
+`PageRank` was the initial way Google ranked web pages.
 It evaluates the inlinks and outlinks of webpages in the world wide web, which is, essentially, a directed network.
-Let's look at the importance of characters in the Game of Thrones network according to PageRank.
+Let's look at the importance of characters in the Game of Thrones network according to `PageRank`.

 {% highlight ruby %}
 =># Creating a list of pagerank of all the characters in all the books